This is a true story of a man who brought a decisive victory in a fleet battle using an amazing psychic power in the Russo-Japanese War.

 Admiral Tōgō on the bridge of the battleship Mikasa, at the beginning of the Battle of Tsushima, in 1905.
 Tōgō in the middle and Akiyama on the left back of Tōgō.

 As a result of the battle, the Russian Fleet was virtually annihilated, losing eight battleships, numerous smaller vessels, and more than 5,000 men, while the Japanese lost three torpedo boats and 116 men.

 In this way, the Battle of Tsushima ended in a decisive Japanese victory.

 Later, Akiyama reported the victory of the Battle of Tsushima as follows:

-It seems that the above phrase, "With the help of the gods" expresses Akiyama's deepest thanks to the gods which brought him the prophetic dream for giving Japan victory.
+The above phrase, “With the help of the gods” expresses Akiyama’s deepest thanks to God that brought him the prophetic dream for giving Japan victory.

 It was the first defeat of a European power by a small Asian nation in the modern era.